ninidu/ticket-system/README.md

         data-sort="{{ $sort ?? 'desc' }}"
         data-action="{{ url('/') }}"
         ></div>
-    ```

 ## Example: React Mount in index.jsx
-    ```bash
     const listApp = document.getElementById('ticket-app');
     if (listApp) {
     const tickets = JSON.parse(listApp.dataset.tickets);
     ReactDOM.createRoot(listApp).render(<TicketList tickets={tickets} />);
     }
-    ```

 ## Benefits of This Approach

--Clean separation of server (Blade) and frontend (React)
+- Clean separation of server (Blade) and frontend (React)

--No reliance on Inertia.js or Livewire — more flexible and transparent
+- No reliance on Inertia.js or Livewire — more flexible and transparent

--Scalable with Tailwind, React Router (if needed), and APIs
+- Scalable with Tailwind, React Router (if needed), and APIs

--Fast dev loop using npm run dev (Vite hot reload)
+- Fast dev loop using npm run dev (Vite hot reload)

 # Development Approach & Challenges

 ## Approach

--Followed a modular React component structure and passed data via Blade
+- Followed a modular React component structure and passed data via Blade

--Implemented server-side filtering, sorting, and searching
+- Implemented server-side filtering, sorting, and searching

--Used Tailwind CSS for styling both Blade and React elements
+- Used Tailwind CSS for styling both Blade and React elements

--Maintained simplicity: no Inertia.js or Livewire to keep control clear between React and Blade
+- Maintained simplicity: no Inertia.js or Livewire to keep control clear between React and Blade

 ## Challenges & Solutions